Start where you are and grow into a special education teacher!

 -

-Post-BA residents receive a $25,000 stipend during the residency year and commit to teaching after they earn the credential.
+$25,000 stipend and commit to teaching after earning the credential.
 The model mixes paid school-site experience, structured mentoring, and coursework aligned to California

 Commission on Teaching Credentialing (CTC) standards.